Preface

 By the way, you almost certainly have some other hidden files in this directory.

-Recall that the command for seeing those is ls -h
+Recall that the command for seeing those is ls -h, but you've already run it.

 Press the up arrow to cycle through your previous commands.
 First you'll see

-.
+cat .bash_history, then ls -h.
 The shell will let you get through your entire

 history this way!
 Play around with the command line a little bit.
 Scroll up,